-I’ve been a Trim Healthy Mama for well over three years.
+I’ve been a Trim Healthy Mama for about five years now.
 Well, to be clear, I wasn’t “Trim” that entire time, but I was getting there!
-As I’ve shared before, I got to my goal weight after four months and easily maintained that weight loss with Trim Healthy Mama.
+As I’ve shared before, I got to my goal weight after several months and easily maintained that weight loss with Trim Healthy Mama.
 When I first got started, I struggled.
 And when I’d fall off the wagon, I’d struggle again.
 But I stuck with it, and I’m so glad I did!
-Keep reading for my top tips, but I just wanted to let you know that I have a full book of healthy meal plans and shopping lists that can help you stay on track by doing all of your meal planning for you!

 Quite a few of my friends have started on their own Trim Healthy Mama journeys, and it occurred to me that I was basically telling them all the same thing when they’d ask for advice…so I thought I’d share it with you, too!
 (If you want to start Trim Healthy Mama, but you’re concerned about the cost, here’s a post on how I started THM for just $8).
 Here are my top tips for getting started with (or re-committing to) Trim Healthy Mama:

 1. Start with breakfast.
 When I started THM, I was a bit overwhelmed.
 By starting with just one on-plan meal a day, I was able to adjust more easily, and really understand what true “S” and “E” meals are by keeping it simple.
 Bacon and eggs is a great, easy S, and an excellent way to start Trim Healthy Mama.
 Once I had breakfast down, I started eating only on-plan snacks, then I added lunches, then dinners, and before I knew it the weight was melting off!